UCLALibrary/ucladl-project-scripts/uaire_zooniverse/README.md

 python3 flatten_transcript.py /path/to/csv/file/file.csv
  ```

- After running this command the script will generate a .txt file containing the full transcript in the current working directory
+ After running this command the script will generate a .txt file containing the full transcript in the current working directory and a csv containing thre contributers report